ExtremeNetworksSA/-DEPRECATED--XIQ_Wing_location_migration/readme.md

 > NOTE: you can by pass this section by entering a valid API Token to line 18 of the XIQ_wing_migrate.py script
 >  - if the added token isn't valid you will see the script fail to gather location tree info with a HTTP Status Code: 401
 ### messages
-As locations, buildings, and floors are created, messages will appear in the terminal window.
+As Site Groups, Sites, buildings, and floors are created, messages will appear in the terminal window.
 If a location exists with the same name a message will be displayed that the locations was found and will be used.
-> NOTE: XIQ requires that each location and building have their own unique name.
+> NOTE: XIQ requires that each Site Group, Site, and building have their own unique name.
 Floors within a building also have to have their own unique name.

 ### flags
 There are 2 optional flags that can be added to the script when running.